trivago/gollum/docs/producers/file.rst

   Can either be true or false to enable or disable this producer.
 **Stream**
   Defines either one or an aray of stream names this producer recieves messages from.
+**DropToStream**
+  Defines the stream used for messages that are dropped after a timeout (see ChannelTimeoutMs).
+  By default this is _DROPPED_.
 **Channel**
   Defines the number of messages that can be buffered by the internal channel.
   By default this is set to 8192.